Subaru-PFS/ics_doc/PFS-IPMU-00001/startdown.rst

 Start backends first, and end point to external.

+* UPS and network switches will come up automatically after power back

+  * Check these are up by checking status LEDs

 * Power on storage server

   * iSCSI server need to be started from JBOD, and controller follows